Layer opacity, defined between 0.0 and 1.0, is used as a merge factor when it has to be blended with another image.

 In a layer-based compositing software like Autograph, this secondary image is usually the result of the stack underneath, and this factor is used by blend modes operations to define layer weight in blending.
 Opacity acts as a multiplier of the layer’s existing Alpha channel.
 The two are combined before the merge operation.

-You have three ways to modify a layer's opacity:
+There are three ways to modify a layer's opacity:

 - On the layer’s main line, with the Blend mode / Opacity dual controller